Living Mulch: Nurture Vegetables with Nature's Blanket

 Living mulch can increase nutrient density in vegetables by improving soil health, leading to healthier and more self-sufficient gardens.

-What is Living Mulch?
+What Is Living Mulch?

 Choosing the Right Living Mulch

-How to Implement Living Mulch
+How to Use Living Mulch in Your Garden

 FAQ